 All donations must be approved by the FDA and be in the original, intact packaging.
 We are currently accepting:

 - Nitrile gloves (non-latex)

 - New or gently-used safety glasses and goggles

 - If you would like to donate supplies, please email first – covid19donationsSMH@urmc.rochester.edu – so we can coordinate your donation, including delivery.
 Please do not bring your donation to one of our hospitals without first contacting us.

 The American Red Cross is facing a severe blood shortage due to an unprecedented number of blood drive cancellations throughout the U.S. While it is important that we all practice social distancing during the coronavirus pandemic, the need for a healthy and robust blood supply remains constant and is critical to providing life-saving care to our patients every day.

 Schedule an appointment to donate at an upcoming blood drive in your area at redcrossblood.org or by calling call 1-800-733-2767.
 Please note that drives held at our hospitals are only open to staff at this time.

 Guidance on Responding to Governor’s Email to Licensed Professionals

-Recently, licensed professionals received an email from Governor Cuomo requesting temporary help from qualified health professionals if they are available.
+Licensed professionals received an email from Governor Cuomo requesting temporary help from qualified health professionals if they are available.
 If you are actively working in our health system, there is no need to reply to that email.
-If you are licensed and not working, and wish to be considered to temporarily help in a clinical setting, please respond as outlined in that email and also send an email to firstname.lastname@example.org.
+If you are licensed and not working, and wish to be considered to temporarily help in a clinical setting, please send an email to firstname.lastname@example.org.
 This will help us keep you working in our local communities.